karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 The line `rl.BeginDrawing()` instructs Raylib to start a new frame and `rl.EndDrawing()` instructs Raylib to end the frame.
 In-between those two lines there's a line that clears the whole screen with a color, which is what makes our game look blue.

 > **WARNING:** You can't skip the BeginDrawing/EndDrawing calls.
 Internally, the `rl.EndDrawing()` proc does lots of housekeeping stuff such as making it possible to move and close the window.
-It is also responsible for asking Windows if any keys or gamepad button were pressed.
+It is also responsible for asking the operating system if any keys or gamepad button were pressed.
 It is also in there that it actually sends off the things we want to draw to the graphics card.

 Our loop will terminate if the user presses the close button on the window, in which case it will leave the loop and then run the final line of `main`: `rl.CloseWindow()`, after that our game shuts down because the `main` proc is done.

 Finally, I'll just say something about the first two lines of our program:
 `import rl "vendor:raylib"` tells the Odin compiler that we want to use Raylib in our program.
 The Odin compiler comes with built in support for Raylib, as part of the "vendor" collection of libraries.
 We say that we are importing the Raylib _package_.
 All those things in Raylib will end up under the `rl` prefix, which is why those procs we used in our program all started with `rl`

-> **INTERESTING ODIN THING:** There are numerous other vendor packages, you can see them all by looking into `c:\odin\vendor`.
+> **INTERESTING ODIN THING:** There are numerous other vendor packages, you can see them all by looking into `c:\odin\vendor` (or similar path if you're on Mac / Linux).
 You'll find stuff like DirectX, OpenGL and SDL in there.

 What about the first line: `package game`?
 All odin files within a directory are said to be part of the same package.
 And all those files must start with the same `package NAME` line.
 The name you put there is a technicality only used if you export your code as library, for an executable like our game it does not matter, so we'll just put `game` there.